kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [94] = No data
+    [7e] = No data

 ### Padding

 The padding type has no semantic meaning; its only purpose is for memory alignment.
 The padding type can occur up to 15 times before any type field (to support aligning anything up to 128 bits wide).
 A decoder must read and discard padding types.
-An encoder may add padding between objects to help larger data types (such as arrays) fall on an aligned address for faster direct reads from the buffer on the receiving end.
+An encoder may add padding between objects to help larger data types fall on an aligned address for faster direct reads from the buffer on the receiving end.

 Example:

-    [95 95 95 76 80 38 01 00 ff ff ff 7f fe ff ff 7f ...] =
-    Array of 20,000 int32s (0x7fffffff, 0x7ffffffe, ...), padded such that the integers begin on a 4-byte boundary.
+    [7f 7f 7f 6f 00 00 00 8f] = 0x8f000000, padded such that the 32-bit integer begins on a 4-byte boundary.